Amending Association Bylaws

 Therefore, changes have to be made!
 Amending the bylaws usually takes place at the Annual General Meeting of an association.
 Members and board of directors can bring resolutions to amend the bylaws forward, which are then voted on.
 There is a certain percentage set in the bylaws of how many members have to vote in favour of the amendment.
 If the turnout is low, make sure that the future election period and election place are well-known by the members.

 Amending the Bylaws to Conduct Online Elections

 Online voting and online general meetings in associations are legally possible in the UK.
-The individual associations decide in their bylaws if the electronic voting option and online general meetings are allowed.Request a quote >
+The individual associations decide in their bylaws if the electronic voting option and online general meetings are allowed.Start now >

 Examples for Amending the Bylaws*